-- Twelve hours of courses in HTS and INTA, approved by the advisor.
-Nine of the twelve hours must be at the 3000-level or above.
+- 12 hours of courses in HTS and INTA, approved by the advisor.
+9 of the 12 hours must be at the 3000-level or above.

 - A least one course must be taken from HTS and one course from INTA.